a00908270/masterthesis/thesis.md

 At the same time more and more companies shift their business logic from a monolithic design to microservices.
 Each service is dedicated to a single task that can be developed, deployed, replaced and scaled independently.
 Test results have shown that not only this architecture can help reduce infrastructure costs \cite{villamizar2}\cite{villamizar}, but also reduces complexity of the code base and enables applications to dynamically adjust computing resources on demand \cite{villamizar}.

-The presented project combines these techniques and demonstrates a prototype that is open-source and supported by common cloud providers.
+The presented project combines these techniques and demonstrates ConbexNN, that is open-source and supported by common cloud providers.
 Developers can integrate their own solutions into the platform or exchange components ad libitum.

 It also integrates with ViNNSL, a descriptive language that does not require programming skills to define, train and evaluate neural networks.

 ## Structure

 This thesis gives an introduction and comparison to state of the art technologies that support the microservice architecture pattern using container and container orchestration tools.
 This is followed by the acquaintance of Machine Learning (ML) and commonly used ML Frameworks.
-Featuring all these introduced technologies, requirements are defined for the implementation of a prototype.
-Main sections of this thesis are the specification, implementation and documentation of the prototype following common practices.
-To demonstrate the operational purposes of the prototype, two use cases are presented.
+Featuring all these introduced technologies, requirements are defined for the implementation of ConbexNN.
+Main sections of this thesis are the specification, implementation and documentation following common practices.
+To demonstrate the operational purposes of ConbexNN, two use cases are presented.

-Future work mentions ideas on how the prototype can be extended and integrated into other systems and the conclusion summarizes the motivation and archivements of the implemented neural network execution stack.
+Future work mentions ideas on how ConbexNN can be extended and integrated into other systems and the conclusion summarizes the motivation and archivements of the implemented neural network execution stack.

 <!--Following the specification of ViNNSL by Kopica \cite{kopica_2015} this thesis provides a basic implementation of the markup language used to define the structure-->